Skip to main content

 Commercial Lock Function Codes Explained

-A function code defines how a commercial lockset behaves: which side locks, whether the outside lever is rigid or free, and whether a key or thumbturn controls it.
+A function code defines how a commercial lockset behaves: which side locks, whether the outside lever is rigid or free, and whether a key or a thumbturn controls it.
 You cannot order a commercial lock without choosing one.
-The ANSI/BHMA function names (Office, Classroom, Storeroom, Privacy, Passage, and a dozen more) are standardized in A156.2 (cylindrical) and A156.13 (mortise), but each manufacturer also assigns its own catalog number (Schlage uses three letters like ND53PD; Sargent uses a number like 8205; Corbin Russwin uses CL/ML numbers).
-This guide maps the most-used functions to what they do, which door they belong on, and the ANSI F-number that lets you cross-reference any brand.
+The ANSI/BHMA function names (Office, Classroom, Storeroom, Privacy, Passage, and a dozen more) are standardized in A156.2 for cylindrical locks and A156.13 for mortise locks, but each manufacturer also assigns its own catalog number.
+Schlage uses three letters such as ND53PD, Sargent uses a number such as 8205, and Corbin Russwin uses CL and ML numbers.
+This guide maps the most-used functions to what they do, which door they belong on, and the ANSI F-number that lets you substitute confidently across brands.

-The inside lever is the part code rarely changes: it must retract the latch and allow exit without a key or special knowledge.
-That is why almost every commercial function is a variation of what happens on the outside.
+The inside lever is the part the code rarely changes, because it must always retract the latch and allow exit without a key or any special knowledge.
+That requirement is what makes nearly every commercial function a variation of what happens on the outside of the door.
+Some functions add a separate deadbolt, but the egress side stays free so the opening always meets life-safety code.

 The function codes you will actually order